Brazil dam collapse: German safety firm in court over catastrophe | DW | 28.09.2021

 Some 270 people died in January 25, 2019, when a dam in the Brazilian city of Brumadinho burst, releasing tons of toxic sludge that swallowed homes and roads downstream.

-The Munich-based TÜV Süd, which stands for Technischer Überwachungsverein, or Technical Inspection Association in English, was in charge of running inspections for Brazilian mining company Vale, which operated the Corrego de Feijao mine that collapsed.
+The Munich-based TÜV Süd, which stands for Technischer Überwachungsverein, or Technical Inspection Association, was in charge of running inspections for Brazilian mining company Vale, which operated the Corrego de Feijao mine that collapsed.

 But families of those affected and community officials are demanding that TÜV and others be held responsible for what happened in Brumadinho.